Xenon dioxide: Structure

 XeO2 has an extended (chain or network) structure in which xenon and oxygen have coordination numbers of four and two respectively.
 The geometry at xenon is square planar, consistent with VSEPR theory for four ligands and two lone pairs (or AX_{4}E_{2} in the notation of VSEPR theory).

 The XeO_{2} network does not share a crystal structure of SiO2 (which has tetrahedral coordination at Si), but XeO_{2} units are believed to intermix with SiO_{2} in Earth's mantle.
 Computational studies suggest that xenon cannot displace silicon directly, but can fill pre-existing silicon vacancies.
 The stability of the resulting material under standard conditions depends on its allotrope.
 Patterned off quartz, it likely decomposes; but materials patterned off fibrous silica may be metastable.
+This mechanism is a proposed explanation for why xenon is depleted in Earth's atmosphere relative to the atmospheres of gas giants.

 In addition, the existence of an XeO_{2} molecule was predicted by an ab initio quantum chemistry method several years earlier by Pyykkö and Tamm, but these authors did not consider an extended structure.